benplumley/Notes/Semester 2/Software Engineering.md

 The **B.C.S.
 Code of Conduct** (revised 2011) is as follows:

-1. Public Interest.
-This takes into account:
-  *Public health, privacy, security and well-being of others and the environment.
-  *Legitimate rights of third parties.
-  *Discrimination on grounds of sex, sexual orientation, maital status, nationality, colour, race, ethnic origin, religion, age or disability.
+1. **Public Interest**.
+This takes into account public health, privacy, security and well-being of others and the environment.
+It also covers legitimate rights of third parties, and discrimination on grounds of sex, sexual orientation, maital status, nationality, colour, race, ethnic origin, religion, age or disability.
-2. Professional Competence and Integrity
-  *Do not claim to be competent when you know you are not.
-  *Develop your professional knowledge and skills (lifelong learning).
-  *Respect and value alternative viewpoints.
+2. **Professional Competence and Integrity**.
+Do not claim to be competent when you know you are not.
+Develop your professional knowledge and skills (lifelong learning).
+Respect and value alternative viewpoints.
+Reject bribery.
-  *Reject bribery.
-3. Duty to relevant authority
-  *Respect confidentiality of information unless the law requires disclosure.
-  *Avoid conflict of interest between work and relevant authorities.
+3. **Duty to relevant authority**.
+Respect confidentiality of information unless the law requires disclosure.
+Avoid conflict of interest between work and relevant authorities.
-4. Duty to Profession
-  *Uphold the reputation of the profession.
-  *Encourage and support fellow members in thier professional development.
+4. **Duty to Profession** Uphold the reputation of the profession.
+Encourage and support fellow members in thier professional development.